mkro298/MixEngine/README.md

 # playlistGen

-scope: website where users can enter a prompt/theme, then log into their spotify and be given a playlist generated based on it
+scope: website where users can enter a song that they like, then log into their spotify and be given a playlist generated based on it

 components needed:
     - spotify API to build playlist